Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Act 1/Session 20.md

 ## Camille's Dream
 - They wake up, and find themself sitting in a void of space
 	- It actually looks like the ruins of a temple
-	- THE SAME TEMPLE IN WHICH THEY SPOKE TO [[AVANDRA]]
+	- THE SAME TEMPLE IN WHICH THEY SPOKE TO [[Avandra]]
 - A blue light appears, and speaks to them in both a man and woman's voice
 - CAMILLE ASKS IF THERE'S AN AFTERLIFE.
 THEN THE TEMPLE GLITCHES??
 	- THEY'RE STILL IN THE TEMPLE, BUT IT'S DARK AND EVIL-LOOKING NOW
-	- THERE'S A WHITE MAN (😱) WITH A SMOOTH, FEATURELESS
+	- [[The Father (Maybe)|THERE'S A WHITE MAN (😱)]] WITH A SMOOTH, FEATURELESS
 - "My little Changeling...
 You are quite interesting, interesting indeed."
-- THINGS HAPPEY
+- THINGS HAPPEN
 - QHWAT THE FUCK
-- SOMETHING SOMETING "ARE YOU ONE OF US OR ARE YOU AN OBSTALCE ON OUR PATH TO GREATNESS"
+- SOMETHING SOMETING "ARE YOU ONE OF US OR ARE YOU AN OBSTACLE ON OUR PATH TO GREATNESS"
 - The same glitch effect happens, and they wake in a cold sweat with tears in their eyes

 ### CJ's Speech Transcription